IevhenIkonnykov/loopme-test/README.md

 * Task description does not contain information about a test coverage, so the project is covered only partly.
 * CSRF support is disabled for simplicity, because the task description does not contain requirements concerning how security should be organized and in which bounds.
 * Validation of dtos is omitted for simplicity.
+* It was noticed that integration tests fail in Java 9 when run by Maven.
+Everything works correctly in Java 8.